Hassanalihazaraa/workshop/README.md

 ```

 Ok let me explain this.
 First we are fetching the csv data from the url and in order to format csv data with apache commons CSV we have to pass the httpResponse as a StringReader.
-And then we loop through every record and saving all records in our model.
+And then we loop through every record and save all the records in our model.

  Our application only shows data once it is accessed, because the data we receive is daily updated and we have to update it accordingly.
  That's where spring boot annotation comes in handy.
 Add this annotation on fetchUrlData and below @PostConstruct